Applicants must have a medical degree prior to the residency program start date from one of the following:

 - Possess a valid ECFMG certificate

 - Possess a California Medical Board "Applicant Evaluation Status Letter" certifying that you may start post-graduate medical training in California

 - Register with the National Resident Matching Program

-If you are not a citizen of the United States, and you do not hold Permanent Resident status, you will be required to secure the ECFMG-J1 visa to enter this institution for medical training.
-UCSF does not sponsor H 1 visas for medical trainees.
-Compliance with the above requirements must be met, without exception, before your application can be considered.
+If you are not a citizen of the United States, and you do not hold Permanent Resident status, you will be required to secure the ECFMG-J1 and an H1B visa to enter UCSF for medical training.
+Our program—on a very limited basis—sponsors H1B visas.